RoyRiv3r/Steam-Page-Enhancer/README.md

 # Steam
-Converts prices to your currency of choice.
+Userscript that Converts prices to your currency of choice.

 List Store and (common) Pirate links